JulianPariss/WebGames/JumperGame/README.md

 ## About proyect

-This proyect was made with [Phaser3](https://phaser.io) framework, this [book](https://ourcade.co/books/infinite-jumper-phaser3/)was used as a guia and the resources audio-visual used are from free package of [Kenny](https://www.kenney.nl/assets/jumper-pack).
+This proyect was made with [Phaser3](https://phaser.io) framework, this [book](https://ourcade.co/books/infinite-jumper-phaser3/) was used as a guia and the resources audio-visual used are from free package of [Kenny](https://www.kenney.nl/assets/jumper-pack).

 Personally this proyect it was a first contact with framworks and they potentiality.